 Things to Do Outside Venice

-Likewise, trains from Venice Mestre to Padua can cost as little as €4 each way, depending on day and time, and the ride is only 30 minutes each way for a convenient day trip to Padua.
+Likewise, trains from Venice Mestre to Padua could cost as little as €4 each way, depending on day and time, and the ride is only 30 minutes each way for a convenient day trip to Padua.

 - Self-guided or free walking tour of San Marco district